gulam101/Number-Guesser/README.md

 What I learnt: When I created this game, I learnt how to store data within variables and call them within the application.
 I also learnt how to use the WHILE IF statement.
 I also learnt how to add comments using the '//' symbol.

-This was my first project so I enhanced my knowledge of Visual Studio and C#.
+This was my first project, so I enhanced my knowledge of Visual Studio and C#.

 Constraints: While creating this project I ran into a few problems of the application not loading up.
-This was because the application wouldn't close down properly when finding debugging on Visual Studio.
+This was because the application wouldn't close properly when finding debugging on Visual Studio.
 This has since been fixed in an update of VS Studio.

 Improvements: I could improve the application by changing the colour so when the user types in the wrong number they will get a red highlight over the text and when they get the correct number it will give them a green highlight over the text instead of red.
 Another improvement is that the application exits when the game is completed, I could add check that would allow the user to restart the game instead of reloading the application using VS Studio.
 Finally, another idea is that I could give a random number at the start rather than giving it a fixed number.